STMicroelectronics/stm32h5-classic-coremw-apps/README.md

 LwIP	      | LwIP_UDP_Echo_Server               | This application guides STM32Cube HAL API users to run UDP Echo Server application based on Raw API of LwIP TCP/IP stack

 #### *Note*
- * *FreeRTOS* Middleware and examples are delivered on STM32H5 in the form of X-CUBE-FREERTOS that is available from [st.com](https://www.st.com/en/embedded-software/x-cube-freertos.html), from [GitHub](https://github.com/STMicroelectronics/x-cube-freertos) and from STM32CubeMX.

  * All examples are provided **only** with pre-configured projects for *EWARM* toolchain.
  * Projects in this package have not been generated with STM32CubeMX (**i.e.**, no `.ioc` files are delivered).